Giantpizzahead/personal-website/_posts/2024-09-21-fashion-and-self-care.md

 ## Shower

 When showering, rinse hair, then apply shampoo, lather (wet a bit then spread it out with hands), rinse, then apply conditioner, brush your teeth or wash your body for 1-2 minutes while letting the conditioner stay, then rinse.

+Do NOT use 2-in-one shampoo/conditioner products, they don't work.
+They will leave your hair dry and prone to dandruff / other undesireable things.

 ## Laundry